Maximoez/MADS-ML-MaxtS/README.md

 This is my Github collection.

-I've commited:
+I've commited

--all notebooks of the lesssons including my comments and extra actions in the scripts -as well as my portfolio contributions.
+All notebooks of the lesssons including my comments and extra actions in the scripts As well as my portfolio contributions.

 Max ter Steege